oemof/tespy/docs/basics/heat_pump.rst

 Flexibility in Modeling
 ^^^^^^^^^^^^^^^^^^^^^^^
-In TESPy the specifications for components and/or connections are interchangable in every possible way, provided that the system of equations representing the plant is well defined.
+In TESPy the specifications for components and/or connections are interchangeable in every possible way, provided that the system of equations representing the plant is well-defined.

 For example, instead of the heat provided by the condenser we could specify the mass flow :code:`m` of the refrigerant.
 To unset a parameter you need to